 PF Potvin is not a household appliance.
-He is a Michigan-born writer, teacher, and ultramarathon runner whose writing has appeared in Boston Review, Slope, Born Magazine, MiPOesias, Sentence, Sleeping Fish, An Introduction to the Prose Poem, and elsewhere.
+He is a Michigan-born writer, teacher, and ultramarathon runner whose writing has appeared in Boston Review, Slope, PANK, Born Magazine, MiPOesias, Sentence, Sleeping Fish, An Introduction to the Prose Poem, Poets & Artists magazine, and elsewhere.

 Potvin is the author of The Attention Lesson (No Tell Books).
-He serves on the staff of the literary journal Drunken Boat.
+He has served on the staff of the literary journal Drunken Boat and currently reviews for ISLE: Interdisciplinary Studies in Literature and Environment.
 He has been a visiting writer at Emory University and the University of Michigan-Dearborn.

 He holds an MFA from Bennington College, where he received the Jane Kenyon Poetry Scholarship.
 He has since taught in Chile and the USA and has received residency scholarships from the Vermont Studio Center and Casa Libre in la Solana.
-He currently chairs the Writing Awards, serves as a Writing Center faculty consultant, and teaches writing at the University of Michigan-Dearborn.
+He chairs the Writing Awards, serves as the faculty advisor for the Lyceum literary journal, and teaches in the Writing Program and Honors Program at the University of Michigan-Dearborn.

-Potvin’s running highlights include first place finishes in the Silverlake 50 km, Elkhorn 50 mile, Croom Trail 50 km, Croom Trail 50 mile, John Holmes 50 km, McNaughton Park 50 mile, Superior Trail 50 km, Dances with Dirt 50 km, Jay Peak Marathon, Michigan Trail Marathon, and the X-Country Marathon.
-He is currently training to run the Shore to Shore Trail across the Upper Peninsula of Michigan.
+Potvin’s running highlights include first place finishes in the Silverlake 50 km, Elkhorn 50 mile, Croom Trail 50 km, Croom Trail 50 mile, John Holmes 50 km, McNaughton Park 50 mile, Superior Trail 50 km, Dances with Dirt 50 km, Jay Peak Marathon, Pinckney Trail Marathon, and the X-Country Marathon.

-He lives with his wife and son in the Metro Detroit area.
+He lives in Metro Detroit.
 Contact him at pfpotvin at gmail dot com.